 |Notification to Authors|

-|Camera-Ready Deadline (for Informal Proceedings)||July 10, 2020|
+|Camera-Ready Deadline (for Informal Proceedings)||July 28, 2020|

-|Workshop Dates||August 24 or 25, 2020|
+|Workshop Dates||August 24, 2020|

 |Camera-Ready Deadline||September 11, 2020|

+Submissions will be submitted and managed via EasyChair.
 Only original and novel work not currently under review in other venues will be considered for publication.
 The papers should not exceed 12 pages (including title, text, figures, appendices and references).
 Papers of less than 10 pages will be considered as short papers that can be presented at the conference but will not be published in the proceedings.
 They must be submitted electronically as PDF files formatted according to Springer's LNCS guidelines.
 All submissions will be reviewed by at least 3 reviewers from the technical program committee.
 Accepted papers will be published in a separate LNCS workshop volume after the conference.